GraphicsByStorm/BodySlide-OutfitStudio-DarkishMode/README.md

 * That's it!
 After ensuring all 19 .xrc files are in the xrc folder start up BodySlide or OutfitStudio!
 * Enjoy your Darkish Mode, your eyes will thank you!

+# Massive Thanks to Ousnius and the others listed below who helped or created the original tools

+* Caliente
+* ousnius
+* jonwd7 for NIF and general help
+* degenerated1123 for help with shaders
+* NifTools team